Getting Started

 Prerequisites

-• Git — your project must be a git repository
+• Git — your project must be a git repository (Longshot will run git init if needed)

 • Claude Code CLI — Longshot spawns claude as a subprocess.
 Install it from @anthropic-ai/claude-code